-- 1. Trapping: Boll weevil pheromone traps (Plato Industries, Inc., Houston, Texas) (Plato et al, 2001) were placed around the perimeter of all fields located in season-long active phase zones shortly after planting at a space of approximately 300 feet (Boyd et al, 2000).
-During 2008 all Arkansas Boll Weevil Eradication Program (ABWEP) Zones where 2007 fall weevil trap captures had averaged at or above .01 boll weevils per trap per week spacing was 300 feet, between .01 and .002 boll weevils captured per trap in fall of 2007 the spacing was 900 feet, where 2007 fall weevil captures averaged .001 or less boll weevils per trap, the spacing was 1800 feet and where in 2007 and 2006 no weevils were captured the spacing was 7200 feet.
+Trapping: Boll weevil pheromone traps (Plato Industries, Inc., Houston, Texas) (Plato et al, 2001) were placed around the perimeter of all fields located in season-long active phase zones shortly after planting at a space of approximately 300 feet (Boyd et al, 2000).
+During 2011 all Arkansas Boll Weevil Eradication Program (ABWEP) Zones where 2010 fall weevil trap captures had averaged at or above .01 boll weevils per trap per week spacing was 300 feet, between .01 and .002 boll weevils captured per trap in fall of 2010 the spacing was 900 feet, where 2010 fall weevil captures averaged .001 or less boll weevils per trap, the spacing was 1800 feet and where in 2010 and 2009 no weevils were captured the spacing was 7200 feet.
 Fields adjacent to other states were trapped at approximately 300 feet.
-In 2007 all ABWEP Zone traps were baited with combo lure, 25 mg of grandlure and 60 mg eugenol impregnated onto polyvinyl chloride one-inch square laminated dispenser (Plato Industries, Inc., Houston, Texas) and were inspected either weekly in areas where spaced at 300 or 900 feet or every three weeks where traps were spaced at 1800 or 7200 feet.
+In 2011 all ABWEP Zone traps were baited with combo lure, 25 mg of grandlure and 60 mg eugenol impregnated onto polyvinyl chloride one-inch square laminated dispenser (Plato Industries, Inc., Houston, Texas) and were inspected either weekly in areas where spaced at 300 or 900 feet or every three weeks where traps were spaced at 1800 or 7200 feet.
 Grandlure dispensers were replaced tri-weekly, leaving the dispenser from the previous cycle in addition to the new dispenser.
 Therefore, each dispenser was left in the trap for a total of six weeks.
-On the same schedule as listed for grandlure replacement one-inch by half-inch laminated polyvinyl chloride dispensers impregnated with 0.6 gm of dichlorvos (DDVP) (Plato Industries, Inc., Houston, Texas), were placed in each trap to kill weevils as they entered traps. - 2.
-Field Survey: The purpose of the survey was to establish the level of boll weevil damage inside active eradication zones.
-The eradication zones included in the survey were the Southwest Zone, Southeast Zone, Central Zone, Northeast Ridge Zone and Northeast Delta.
-Ten randomly selected fields from each county located in the above zones were surveyed.
-One hundred hostable (squares, blooms and/or green bolls) cotton fruit were randomly collected while scouts walked along a circular pattern extending into a large portion of each field.
-This survey was conducted the first week of September 2008.
-All collected cotton fruit was examined for evidence of boll weevil damage and the percent damage for each field was calculated.
-The overall percent of boll weevil damage was then calculated for each county and zone.
+On the same schedule as listed for grandlure replacement one-inch by half-inch laminated polyvinyl chloride dispensers impregnated with 0.6 gm of dichlorvos (DDVP) (Plato Industries, Inc., Houston, Texas), were placed in each trap to kill weevils as they entered traps.